About Us

 Families supporting families

 As a result, MOMS shifted its focus to information sharing and support to the hundreds of BC parents who had joined our network, while continuing to highlight advocacy concerns as they arose.
-Relying entirely on volunteer effort, we have supported and connected hundreds of individual families in crisis, and worked with other community groups to support families as they struggle to help special children realize their abundant potential in the face of daunting challenges and a woefully lack of provincial supports.
+Relying entirely on volunteer effort, we have supported and connected hundreds of individual families in crisis, and worked with other community groups to support families as they struggle to help special children realize their abundant potential in the face of daunting challenges and a crumbling system of provincial supports.

 MOMS is now the largest provincial group representing families of children and youth with special needs and adults with developmental disabilities in BC.